-Each regional coordinator will conduct public information and education activities.
-The coordinator will be required to conduct at least one event each month (unless otherwise noted), and the WVSP coordinator will also conduct one activity each month (unless otherwise noted) within their troop areas.
+Each RTSC will conduct public information and education activities.
+The RTSC will be required to conduct at least one event each month (unless otherwise noted), and the WV State Police Coordinators will also conduct one activity each month (unless otherwise noted) within their troop areas.
 Approved examples of public information and education activities include: